 - But under the new “portability” concept, the unused $8.92 million of the husband’s exemption is “portable” to the wife so that she now has a total available exemption of $21.84 million (her own $12.92 million exemption plus her husband’s unused exemption of $8.92 million).

 - As a result, when the wife passes away, instead of paying nearly $2 million of taxes, this portability protects the heirs entirely so no taxes are due.

 But note that the portability must be claimed by the surviving spouse no later than 9 months after the death of the first spouse.

-Because of this limitation, the use of a Family Trust with appropriate provisions is the better solution to the problem.
+Because of this limitation, the use of a Family Trust with appropriate provisions is the usually the better solution to the problem.